thegooddocsproject/templates/tutorial/tutorial-template-guide.md

 Here are some examples:

-* By the end of this tutorial, you'll be able to define components in React
+* By the end of this tutorial, you'll be able to define components in React.
-* By the end of this tutorial, you'll be able to perform common tasks in Google Drive, such as viewing, editing, and saving documents
+* By the end of this tutorial, you'll be able to perform common tasks in Google Drive, such as viewing, editing, and saving documents.
-* By the end of this tutorial, you'll be able to create a private channel in Slack
+* By the end of this tutorial, you'll be able to create a private channel in Slack.

+If you need help with creating learning objectives, consider using Arizona State University's [Learning Objectives Builder tool](https://teachonline.asu.edu/objectives-builder/).

 ### About the "Background" section